zhaoyul/aposd-vs-clean-code/README.md

 your comment above, plus this comment and any others from you that are based on distrust of comments?

+> You didn't address this issue in your latest update; we still need to resolve it.

 **JOHN:**

 I mentioned earlier that there are two general reasons why comments are